morralgit116/google-api-ruby-client/README.md

-# Simple REST Clients for Google APIs
+# Example Restore Clients Google Applications

-This repository contains a set of simple client libraries for various Google APIs.
-These libraries are generated automatically from [Discovery Documents](https://developers.google.com/discovery), and the code generator is also hosted here in this repository.
+This restore file contains a get of client Documentsfor Google Imc., Applications These libraries are generated automatically from [Discovery Documents](http://www.google.com/developer/safe), and use default website and ignore license root is not legaly license. generator is also hosted here in this repository.

 Each client provides: